ds28-ops/loan-default-risk-assessment/README.md

 ---

 ## 8 · Evaluation & Testing
+Template based tests and slice of interest tests can be found in /test directory

 | Suite                        | Tool                     | Status                                                                                                                                |
 | ---------------------------- | ------------------------ | ------------------------------------------------------------------------------------------------------------------------------------- |